pagekit/docs/developer-basics/translation.md

 # Translation

 <p class="uk-article-lead">Pagekit includes capabilities to display messages in different languages.
-This allows the interface to be localized for any number. of languages.</p>
+This allows the interface to be localized for any number of languages.</p>

 **Note** There is a difference between languages and locales, as there might be different versions of a certain language spoken in a particular region (for example `en_GB` vs. `en_US`).